A Creative Pilgrimage on the Camino de Santiago

 - Overnight accommodations en route if necessary for your flight itinerary.

-- Two dinners and all lunches.
+- Three dinners and all but two lunches.

 - Laundry.

-- Personal, medical, or trip cancellation insurance.
+- Personal, medical, or the required trip cancellation insurance.

 - Souvenir shopping.